 - We provide regular training on building accessible features and webpages for Engineering, Product and Design team members.

 - All course lecture videos offer closed captioning.

-- Learners may submit accessibility-related feedback and requests for accommodation in the following ways:
+- Learners may submit accessibility-related feedback and requests for reasonable modification of policies, practices, procedures in the following ways:

-- A Logged-In Learner can reach us by going to the Help link in their profile dropdown or in the Coursera webpage footer.
+- A Logged-In Learner can reach us by going to the Help link in their profile dropdown or by submitting a support ticket.

-- If a learner is using a screen reader, they are also presented with an email that is only 'visible' to assistive technologies which can be used by learners to report issues with screen-readers or more general accessibility issues on the platform.
+- If a learner is using a screen reader, they are also presented with an email when submitting a support ticket that is only 'visible' to assistive technologies which can be used by learners to report issues with screen-readers or more general accessibility issues on the platform.